Best Website Builder

 La Semilla is a modern plant‑based Latin restaurant that celebrates classic Latin dishes reimagined with vegan ingredients and creative cocktails.

 It has a playful, design-forward website that stands out from typical restaurant layouts.
 The earthy palette, quirky typography, and strong visual identity make it feel creative and current.
 The booking and menu navigation remain clear.
+Similarly, hours, contact details, location, etc., are available on a scroll at the almost-obvious place.

 I also like the way they present the menu as a gallery of images right on the homepage: